Ozakinn/Calculator-with-History/README.md

 •	Suitable to run on windows 10 or windows 11.

 ## Community
-**This application will no longer update for new feature.
-But it will be maintained.**
+**This app will no longer receive updates for new features (unless I have time).
+However, it will be maintained.**

 Please start a GitHub Issue if you have a problem.